kjameshuer/za-collect/README.md

 ### Installation
 1. Navigate to the Plugins section of the WordPress dashboard.
-2. Click \'add new\'.
+2. Click 'add new'.
-3. Select \'upload\' and find the \'za-collect.zip\' file that you have downloaded.
+3. Select 'upload' and find the 'za-collect.zip' file that you have downloaded.
 4. Click install.
 Let the magic happen.
 5. Click activate.
 6. Navigate to Settings->zaCollect and configure options.